Tomás José de Melo: Early life and military career

-D. Tomás José de Melo was born in the freguesia of Mercês, Lisbon, on 20 September 1742 to D. António José de Melo and his wife D. Mariana Joaquina de Mendonça, and was baptized four days later, on 24 September.
-He was a descendant of the Marquises of Alegrete, in other words, of the first nobility of the court.
+Tomás José de Melo was born in Lisbon on 20 September 1742 to D. António José de Melo and his wife D. Mariana Joaquina de Mendonça, and was baptized four days later, on 24 September, in the parish of Mercês.
+He belonged to the high Portuguese nobility, being a descendant of the Marquises of Alegrete.

-He began his military career enlisting as soldado at age 14, in 1755.
-He joined the Order of Malta in 1760, and in 1761, he passed to the post of guarda-marinha, being the first of his class.
+He began his military career enlisting as a soldier at the age of 14, in 1755.
+He joined the Order of Malta in 1760, and in 1761, he was promoted to guarda-marinha, being the first of his class.
 In the same year, he was nominated capitão-tenente, function who exerted for twenty years, seven of them in India.
 In 1780, he was promoted to capitão de mar e guerra and participated in the attack on Algiers, captaining the frigate Golfinho.
 In 1784, he was elevated to the function of coronel do mar.